grebtsew/Number_of_Persons_in_room_from_IP_camera/README.md

 ## Auto Screen Splitting
 This implementation also contains a auto screen splitter.
 Letting you add an arbitary amount of cameras in the source_list.
-The camera streams will be evenly shared among all screen connected to the computer.
+The camera streams will be evenly shared among all screens connected to the computer.

 ## Tensorflow Object Detection
 A simple tensorflow object detection is used.
 It is a faster-rcnn trained on the COCO-dataset.